 See the list of employees assigned to each policy in a gallery view.

-Edit, duplicate or delete a policy:
+How to edit, duplicate or delete a policy:

-In order to perform an action on a policy, simply click the desired policy from the grid.
+- To perform an action on a policy, click the desired policy from the grid.
 The policy summary screen will open.

 - From the menu on the top right corner select the action you wish to perform.
 On the top left of the summary screen, the name of the policy will show (to make sure you perform the action on the right policy).

 - Edit: This will open the wizard from step 1 and allow you to make changes to the policy.
 Note: Once employees are assigned to the policy, you will not be able to change the cycle for this policy (in step 2 in the wizard).

-Duplicate: in case you wish to create a similar policy, click "Duplicate" and the wizard will start in step 1, where the default name of the new policy will be "Policy name - (copy)".
+- Duplicate: In case you wish to create a similar policy, click Duplicate and the wizard will start in step 1, where the default name of the new policy will be "Policy name - (copy)".
 Rename the policy under Name and proceed with the setup.